kjottkake/php-Ecommerce/readme.md

 # What is this project?
 This is an online storefront and backend database created with PHP.

+# Project Features In a Nutshell
+Main Page where users get an overview of products.

+Admin Page where users gets an overview of products, form to create new products, basic validation of form data (but no feedback), the option to delete items from database, and lastly, a table which displays current orders

+Product Page where specific information about a product is displayed.
+The user can select quantity and add the item to the cart.

+Shopping Cart Page is where details about the contents of the shopping cart is displayed.

+Login Page creates 1 admin account and allows for basic creation of user accounts.
+A more thorough implementation was not created such as checking if an account exists.
+A basic mysql validation was also implemented.

+## Other project features
+PHP constructions such as expressions and loops.

+Functions, arrays and objects.

+File management and JSON datastructure.

+Forms handling.

+HTTP GET and POST

+mySQL and PHP for database handling.

+Sessions, Cookies, and basic security measures.

 ## Prerequists for running this project
 MAMP installed on your local machine with Apache Server and MySQL Server